-So I always suggest you go with the fake boyfriend.
-I know a girl that even went as far as to print out and frame pictures of her and an ex-boyfriend that moved away, just so she could pretend to be dating someone.
+So I always suggest you go with a fake boyfriend.
+I know a girl that even went as far as to print out and frame pictures of her and an ex-boyfriend that moved away just so she could pretend to be dating someone.

 I don’t know if this will work for you, but you can try going back to him and let him know you think he’s great but that you’ve been seeing someone and he wouldn’t be happy if he found out you’d been flirting with a nice guy at work.